bodhi996/bodhi996/README.md

 # Hi there 👋

+## About Me
+I am a sophomore at BIT Mesra pursuing Electrical Engineering.
 <!--
 **bodhi996/bodhi996** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.